 Location model

-Riders identify the train car or bus through durable markers and QR codes tied to the physical car ID, not the rider’s position.
-Manual fallback is included for damaged markers or poor signal conditions.
+Riders identify the train car or bus through existing CTA car numbers, bus IDs, and nearby ADA-speaker reference areas, not the rider's position.
+Manual fallback is included for moments when the identifier is hard to read or signal is poor.

 Escalation model